-2024 Chief FOIA Officer Report of the Federal Communications Commission
+2025 Chief FOIA Officer Report

+of the

+Federal Communications Commission

-P. Michele Ellison, General Counsel and Chief FOIA Officer
+Adam Candeub, General Counsel and Chief FOIA Officer

 The Federal Communications Commission (FCC or Commission) is an independent regulatory agency.
 It was established by the Communications Act of 1934 and is charged with regulating interstate and international communications by radio, wire, satellite, and cable.
 It is directed by five Commissioners nominated by the President and confirmed by the United States Senate.
 The President designates one of the Commissioners as Chair, who acts as the chief executive officer of the agency.
-The FCC is organized by function into seven operating bureaus and twelve staff offices.
+The FCC is organized by function into seven operating bureaus and eleven staff offices.
 Implementation of the Freedom of Information Act (FOIA) is the responsibility of all FCC components, as FOIA requests are processed by the bureau or office that is the custodian of the records sought.
-The Commission's General Counsel is the FCC's Chief FOIA Officer. specified in the Guidelines for 2024 Chief FOIA Officer Reports, the general reporting period for this Chief FOIA Officer (CFO) Report is March 2023 to March 2024.
-The FCC conducted a review of its administration of the FOIA and analyzed the data from its FOIA Annual Report from Fiscal Year 2023 (October 1, 2022, to September 30, 2023), supplemented by data gathered for the period through March 2024.
+The Commission's General Counsel is the FCC's Chief FOIA Officer.
+As specified in the Guidelines for 2025 Chief FOIA Officer Reports, the general reporting period for this Chief FOIA Officer (CFO) Report is March 2024 to March 2025.
+The FCC conducted a review of its administration of the FOIA and analyzed the data from its FOIA Annual Report from Fiscal Year 2024 (October 1, 2023, to September 30, 2024), supplemented by data gathered for the period through March 2025.
 The FCC's performance demonstrates its commitment to openness and proactive disclosure and its ongoing efforts at self-assessment and improvement of its FOIA program.
 Highlights of this review and analysis include:

-- The agency conducted its FOIA program in an effective and timely manner during the reporting period.
-In addition to processing more than 500 requests, the Commission also stood up and implemented a new and more robust case management system for administering the FOIA. - Consistent with the requirements of the FOIA Improvement Act of 2016 and Department of Justice (DOJ) guidance, the FCC granted (in full or in part) 285 FOIA requests, or 53.27% of 535 requests processed, in FY 2023. - The agency's average response time for simple track initial FOIA requests was 16.08 days in FY 2023, improving on the FY 2022 average by more than a day.
-This is the seventh year in a row that the agency has met and exceeded DOJ's 20-day benchmark. - The number of pending appeals at the end of FY 2023 remained low at 16. - The average response time for expedited processing requests was 3.24 days in FY 2023, a decrease by more than half from FY 2022 (6.62 days).
-The average response time remained under the 10-day benchmark for the eighth year in a row. - The agency's FOIA request backlog as a percentage of total requests received decreased from FY2022. - The agency proactively posted on its website approximately 1.3 million records in FY 2023.
+- The agency conducted its FOIA program in an effective and timely manner during the reporting period, while handling a 66% increase in the number of FOIA requests received compared to the preceding fiscal year, totaling nearly 1,000 requests. - Despite the dramatic increase in the number of requests received, the agency granted (in full or in part) 32 more requests in FY 2024 in comparison to FY 23 figures. - The agency's average response time for complex track initial FOIA requests in FY 2024, improved by nearly 67% in comparison to FY 2023 data. - The number of pending appeals at the end of FY 2024 remained low at 13. - The average response time for expedited processing requests was 5.68 days in FY 2024.
+The average response time remained under the 10-day benchmark for the ninth year in a row. - The agency's FOIA request backlog as a percentage of total requests received decreased for a second straight year. - The agency proactively posted on its website more than 1.8 million records in FY 2024.